Vulnerable

 A Vulnerable species possess a very high risk of extinction as a result of rapid population declines of 30 to more than 50 percent over the previous 10 years (or three generations), a current population size of fewer than 1,000 individuals, or other factors.

-Asian small-clawed otters are the smallest of the 13 otter species!
-They have sleek, thin bodies covered in dark brown fur on the top and lighter tan fur on their bellies.
-Their front paws have small, partially webbed claws, which is how they got their name.
-These special claws help them groom themselves and handle their food.
-These otters are also amazing swimmers and have excellent vision both underwater and on land, allowing them to spot food easily.
-They often work together in groups, making them very social animals.
-Whether they are playing, grooming each other, or hunting, Asian small-clawed otters are always busy and full of personality!
+Asian small-clawed otters are the smallest of the 13 otter species, featuring sleek bodies with dark brown fur on top and lighter tan on their bellies.
+Their front paws have small, partially webbed claws that aid in grooming and handling food.
+These otters are excellent swimmers with great vision both underwater and on land, making it easy for them to spot food.
+Social and playful, they often work together in groups, showcasing their busy and lively personalities!